aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0150 2025-08-23 - Why I resigned from Apple.md

 I kept stressing out my manager about convincing Apple to pay for this.
 This additional stress and the fact that his manager just left for a different org added way too much stress on his plate and, 3 days later, his latent illness returned and incapacitated him, prompting an earliy disability retirement.
 So I was out of manager too.

 I ended up paying the $3,000 myself, but at that time, I promised myself that I will make back that money back, many times over.
 It was the straw that broke the camel's back and one of the events that prompted me to start applying to other jobs the next day.
-Having Dima push for OpenAI just aligned the stars.

 ## The final two weeks